The busiest, most stressful — and most profitable — time of the year to be an eCommerce business owner is fast approaching.

 Create ads specifically designed to bring traffic

-We won't get too deep into what you should add in your text, headline, and news feed link description, but for traffic ads, our friends over at AdEspresso cover that with their post on the Facebook Ad copy secrets the pros use.
+We won't get too deep into what you should add in your text, headline, and news feed link description, but for traffic ads, our friends over at AdEspresso cover that with their post about Facebook Ad copy.
 In general, it's always a good idea to keep the copy short, simple, and direct.

 SoFi does a great job in their ad below.
 First off, the creative is colourful and draws your attention.
 The copy in the headline begins with an uplifting tone, and then reinforces the main message of the ad four times in the text, creative, headline, and description by using different wording to creatively relay the same message.